Español English

 They are annual herbaceous plants that reach 30 cm (11.8") in height.
 They have fleshy pinnate leaves of green color.
 The attractive blue flowers with a white center have 6 petals.
 They bloom in spring, sometimes also in late winter.

-They are used in pots and planters and in flowerbeds and borders combined with Eschscholzia californica, Dudleya, Dichelostemma capitatum and Calochortus.
-They are ideal for Mediterranean coastal gardens.
+Baby blue eyes is used in pots and planters and in flowerbeds and borders combined with Eschscholzia californica, Dudleya, Dichelostemma capitatum and Calochortus.
+It's ideal for Mediterranean coastal gardens.

 Nemophila menziesii can grow in full sun or semi-shade exposure; prefers a warm climate like the Mediterranean climate.
-They resist frost down to -12 ºC (10.4 ºF).
+It resists frost down to -12 ºC (10.4 ºF).

 The soil should be well drained and contain organic matter, which would do with a garden soil with coarse sand and some compost.

-They resist the not very prolonged drought; They appreciate regular watering in spring and summer, waiting for the substrate to be almost dry.
+Baby's-blue-eyes resists the not very prolonged drought; It appreciates regular watering in spring and summer, waiting for the substrate to be almost dry.

 Fertilize with compost at the time of planting or sowing.